cognominal/authy/README.md

 [typescript](https://typescriptlang) instead of js.
 It is a standalone web app that handles login and logout thru github by managing a session cookie [[1]](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)[[2]](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie).
 Nothing else.
-It is intended as code to be insered in a larger sveltekit app to provide login service.
+It is intended as code to be inserted in a larger sveltekit app to provide login service.
 Maybe will be someday a svelte component.